MohdFurkan8011/knowledge/content/aws/compute/ec2.md

 | Reserved       | 1–3 year commitment, cheaper than on-demand              |
 | Spot           | Up to 90% cheaper, interruptible workloads               |
 | Savings Plans  | Flexible compute discount for EC2, Fargate, Lambda       |

+### Security Group

+In Amazon Web Services (AWS), a Security Group acts like a virtual firewall that controls incoming (inbound) and outgoing (outbound) network traffic for resources such as Amazon EC2 instances.

+***What a Security Group Does***
+A Security Group defines rules that determine:

+- Who can access your resource
+- Which ports/protocols are allowed
+- Where the traffic can come from or go to

+Think of it as a firewall attached directly to your AWS resource.

+- **1. Inbound Rules**
+    These rules control who can access your instance.

+### User Data

 ### EC2 Networking